-The Meaning of Numbers: The Number 5000
+Meaning of Numbers: Number 5000

-The possible meaning of the number 5000 is derived primarily from a well known miracle by Jesus along with events centered on Jerusalem's temple.
+The possible meaning of the number 5000 is derived primarily from a well-known miracle by Jesus along with events centered on Jerusalem's temple.

 In 30 A.D., sometime after Pentecost, Peter and John go to Jerusalem's temple to pray (Acts 3:1).
 They heal, while at the temple, a middle-aged man who had been lame since birth.
 The news of this undeniable miracle spreads like wildfire and a crowd quickly gathers at Solomon's Porch.
-Peter then preaches Christ to the mass of people gathered and calls for them to repent.
-5000 people respond to his message by believing the gospel and becoming converted.

 But many of those who had heard the message believed, and the number of men was about five thousand (Acts 4:4, HBFV, see also Acts 3:1 - 4:3).